 Farting is just as natural as yawning or blinking.

-Factually talking about flatulence, there’s many an interesting little things to learn.
+Factually talking about flatulence, there are many interesting little things to learn.

 99% of a fart is odorless.